 Spider mites pose a severe threat to your houseplants.
 If they go unnoticed, they will multiply fast and cause defoliation of your plant, and eventually, death.
-In actuality, spider mites are more closely related to ticks or spiders than they are insects.
 These microscopic pests are challenging to see with the naked eye so you may need to look for them with a magnifying glass.

 Since these insects feed on the plant’s sap, an affected plant’s leaves will be limp and pale, often turning yellow and dropping off the plant.
 While these pests don’t usually kill the plant, they will reduce the plant’s health and vigor, stunting its growth.